 The Criminal Injuries Compensation Scheme is a scheme set up to award compensation to blameless victims of violent crime in England, Scotland and Wales.
 Northern Ireland also has its own separate scheme.

-The core purpose of the scheme is to provide financial compensation to victims of violent crime, including physical and sexual assault and terrorist attacks which happen in Great Britain.
+The core purpose of the scheme is to provide financial compensation to victims of violent crime, including physical attacks and sexual assault and terrorist attacks which happen in Great Britain.
 It is accepted that money does not undo what has happened to the someone who has suffered in this way, but it is recognition from the public purse of what they have suffered.

 What is the CICA consultation going to look at?